Today, We Are Going To Discuss Sugar And Its Relationship With Cancer.

 It’s first important to understand that sugar is the fundamental fuel for metabolism and the fuel by which cells work.
 When sugar is combined with oxygen in the mitochondria, it produces energy that runs all the cellular machinery, so it’s fundamental and our bodies need sugar.
 Let’s dig a little deeper into sugar and its relationship with cancer.

 However, we do not need more than we need.
-If we get more than we need, it starts to become a problem and we become toxic and produces conditions such as insulin resistance.
+If we get more than we need, it starts to become a problem and we become toxic and produce conditions such as insulin resistance.
 The body has a set mechanism to prevent the body from getting too much sugar.

 In a chronic condition where the body is getting too much sugar, it will control it by becoming diabetic.
-This is the bodies way of controlling the sugar intake and preventing too much sugar from getting into the cells.
+This is the body’s way of controlling the sugar intake and preventing too much sugar from getting into the cells.

 Cancer feeds on sugar.
 It’s anaerobic and needs 19 times more sugar and it does this by having extra insulin receptors, it’s very clever.
 The thing that feeds cancer preferentially is spikes in sugar.
 If you are eating a normal healthy diet your sugar variations will be normal and slight, not spiking.